Assets list

 Highlight any color asset and choose a tool from the upper right.

-Right+click options
+Right-click options

-Finding the location of the file on the computer
+Display the location of the file on the computer

-Change order by column header
+Sorting by column header

 Column headings can be clicked and reordered, from lowest to highest value, etc.